Fieldcode Manual

 The ticket scores are displayed inside Ticket Pool if you have the Score column enabled.

-Learn here how to customize rows inside the Ticket Pool.
+can learn here how to customize rows inside the Ticket Pool.

-Ticket score column inside the Ticket Pool
+Score column inside the Ticket Pool

 Was this topic helpful?